Renormalisation Group Flows of Deformed SYK Models: Deformed SYK models

 \section{Deformed SYK models}

 In this section we introduce a family of deformations of the single SYK in which the Hamiltonian is the sum of two SYK Hamiltonians with different numbers of fermions in the interactions.
 The behaviour of the deformed models can be thought of in terms of an RG flow of the original SYK theory.
+One way of studying the model at different energy scales is to turn on the temperature.
 The deformed models can be solved either numerically or analytically for a wide range of parameters of the theory.
 At finite $q$, aspects of these models have been studied in \cite{Garcia-Garcia:2017bkg, Lunkin:2020tbq, Nandy:2022hcm}, while at large $q$ analytically tractable examples have been considered in \cite{Jiang:2019pam, Anninos:2020cwo}.